-"spontaneous," which means acting in accordance with or resulting from a natural feeling, impulse or tendency, without any external constraint, cause or influence.
-The influence is there but it has been wrought within the heart that causes a joyful and cheerful response.
+Psalm 110:3 "Willing": spontaneous; a Hebrew word which means acting in accordance with or resulting from a natural feeling, impulse or tendency, without any external constraint, cause or influence.
+The influence is there but it has been wrought within the heart and causes a joyful and cheerful response.
 The people who are His own are free-will offerings, who are happy to present their bodies as living sacrifices unto God.
-"In the day of thy power": This is referring to the Gospel day of His going forth to gain those who will believe in and obey Him.
-"In the beauties of holiness": The elevated magnificence of a pure and sinless life obtained through the blood of Jesus and the indwelling Holy Spirit.
-"From the womb of the morning": This is an endearing expression meaning the compassion and cherished love (as is felt in a mother's heart for the child of her womb she is bearing) for Christ and the souls of men that causes the light to break forth as the dawn, causing the Daystar to arise in the hearts of those who are sitting in darkness and yearning for the light.
-"Thou hast the dew of thy youth": This denotes eternal youth, beauty, power, strength and triumphant life which has been given to our blessed Jesus in His glorious resurrection.
+"In the day of thy power": the Gospel day of His going forth to gain those who will believe in and obey Him.
+"In the beauties of holiness": the elevated magnificence of a pure and sinless life obtained through the blood of Jesus and the indwelling Holy Spirit.
+"From the womb of the morning": an endearing expression meaning the compassion and cherished love (as is felt in a mother's heart for the child of her womb) for Christ and the souls of men.
+It causes the light to break forth as the dawn and the Daystar to arise In the hearts of those who are sitting in darkness and yearning for the light.
+"Thou hast the dew of thy youth": eternal youth, beauty, power, strength and triumphant life which has been given to our blessed Jesus in His glorious resurrection.
+The entire verse speaks to the early morning of the Church of God, which was established on the day of Pentecost.

-(Psalm 110:4), "Priest": One who mediates or intercedes between God and man.
-"After the order of Melchizedek": After the manner, suit or style of Melchizedek, who was the priest of Salem in Abraham's time, to whom Abraham gave a tenth of the spoils he had taken from battle, and received blessings from.
-Melchizedek was a priest, not because of lineage as the Levitical priests were, but because of his faithfulness and righteous life before God and man.
-Thus Christ was designated to be High Priest after this order, because of His obedience and faithfulness to the will of God.
+Psalm 110:4 "Priest": one who mediates or intercedes between God and man.
+"After the order of Melchizedek": after the manner, suit or style of Melchizedek, who was the priest of Salem in Abraham's time, to whom Abraham gave a tenth of the spoils he had taken from battle, and of whom he received blessings.
+Melchizedek was a priest, not because of lineage, as the Levitical priests were, but because of his faithfulness and righteous life before God and man.
+Thus, Christ was designated to be High Priest after this order, because of His obedience and faithfulness to the will of God.

-This Psalm 110 is quoted from in the New Testament about as much as any one scripture in the Old Testament.
-It is one of the main supports of the Holy Scriptures of the truth of Christ, but it is one that is greatly discredited by opponents of Christianity.
-It is a Psalm of David who wrote it under weighty inspiration of the Holy Spirit.
+Psalm 110 is quoted in the New Testament about as much as any one scripture from the Old Testament.
+It is one of the main supports of the Holy Scriptures of the truth of Christ; however, it is greatly discredited by opponents of Christianity.
+It is a Psalm of David, who wrote it under weighty inspiration of the Holy Spirit.
 Jesus quoted from it in Matthew 22:44.
 Peter applied it to Christ in Acts 2:34-35.
-The writer of the book of Hebrews quoted from it and dwelt extensively on the two thoughts contained therein, namely, that of Christ being at the right hand of God, and the priesthood that Christ had been given of God.
+The writer of the book of Hebrews quoted from it and dwelt extensively on the two thoughts contained therein, namely, that of Christ being at the right hand of God, and the priesthood that Christ had been given by God.
 Paul mentioned it in his writings.
-Mark 16:19 said, "So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God."
-All of this was in accord with and a fulfillment of this 110th Psalm.
+Mark 16:19 says, "So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God."
+All of this was in accord with and a fulfillment of the 110th Psalm.